 How to Rebuild Your Marriage During a Separation

 Trial separation is what a lot of marriage counselors often refer to as a short or long-term period of separation that couples subject themselves to.
 It is when spouses spend time apart in order to give each other time to reflect on what is wrong with the marriage.
+Some couples use a healing separation as a way to focus on personal growth and emotional healing while apart.

 Use this time away from each other as an opportunity to revive your marriage.
 Follow these tips to help you out during this difficult phase.